 - Classroom Gratitude Book.
 Create a gratitude book to send home with a different child each week.
 Ask each student’s family to add a page of pictures and descriptions of what they’re grateful for.
 At the end of the year, be sure to celebrate your completed classroom gratitude book!

 - Gratitude Photos.
-Have each student write what he or she is thankful for on a large piece of paper and then take a picture of the child holding up his or her paper.
+Have each student write what they are thankful for on a large piece of paper and then take a picture of the child holding up their paper.
 Frame the photo and send it home as a holiday gift.

 - Gratitude Collage or Bulletin Board.
 Have children cut out pictures of things they’re grateful for and then use the pictures to create their own collage or to decorate a classroom gratitude bulletin board.